mkienzle/NSW-sea-garfish-stock-assessment/README.md

 #### Mortality rates

-The mortality model most supported by the data shows a decline of fishing mortality rates to below natural mortality from 2010/11 onward.
+The mortality model most supported by the data shows a decline of fishing mortality rates to below natural mortality from 2009/10 onward.
 The decrease in age-group 0-1 retention in the gear combined with decreasing fishing effort reduced fishing mortality on the youngest age-group to a negligible level.

 ![alt text](https://github.com/mkienzle/NSW-sea-garfish-stock-assessment/blob/master/Script/Results/Graphics/Mod2-MortalityEstimates.png)

 #### Biomass estimates

-Biomass estimates show that sea garfish stock biomass remained at or above 100 tonnes since 2009/10.
+Model 2 estimates sea garfish biomass biomass remained at or above 100 tonnes since 2009/10.
+This stock's biomass have been slowly trending upward since 2008/09.

 ![alt text](https://github.com/mkienzle/NSW-sea-garfish-stock-assessment/blob/master/Script/Results/Graphics/EstimateOfBiomass.png)

 #### Recruitment estimates

 Recruitment was estimated to have varied between 1 and 4 millions fish each year.
-2008/9 was estimated to be the largest, presumably leading to the increase in biomass estimated in 2009/10.
-2013/14 was estimated to be the second largest recruitment but did not translate into an increase in biomass in 2014/15.
-In the most recent couple of years, recruitment has been very low: 2015/16 recruitment was estimated to be the lowest in the timeseries.
+2008/9 had the largest recruitment estimate, presumably leading to the increase in biomass estimated in 2009/10.
+2013/14 was estimated to be the third largest recruitment but did not translate into an increase in biomass in 2014/15.
+The most recent estimate of recruitment (2017/18) is the second largest and follows two very low recruitments in 2015/16 and 2016/17.

 ![alt text](https://github.com/mkienzle/NSW-sea-garfish-stock-assessment/blob/master/Script/Results/Graphics/EstimateOfRecruitment.png)